jensenemi/Quick-Recipes-Analysis/README.md

 My metric, root mean squared error, for my final model is 20.55 minutes which is about 2 minutes less than my baseline model prediction.
 Since my final model is a little more accurate than my baseline model, I would say overall it was an improvement.

+## Fairness Analysis
+For the fairness analysis, group X consisted of vegan recipes and group Y consisted of non-vegan recipes.
+I used RMSE as my evaluation metric since I built a regression model.
+Also, I chose RMSE over R^2 because RMSE makes it easier to see how far off the predictions are from the actual values.

+Null Hypothesis: Our model is fair.
+Its prediction error for vegan recipes and non-vegan recipes are roughly the same, and any differences are due to random chance.

+Alternative Hypothesis: Our model is unfair.
+Its prediction error for vegan recipes is higher than its prediction error for non-vegan recipes.

+For my test statistic, I calculated the RMSE of vegan and non-vegan recipes and subtracted them, vegan RMSE minus non-vegan RMSE.
+I set the significance level at 0.05.
+My resulting p-value is 0.276, so we fail to reject the null hypothesis.
+There is not enough evidence to say the model's error for vegan recipes is higher than its error for non-vegan recipes.